zimmertr/Ender-6-Klipper-Guide/README.md

 interface-name=wlan1
 ```

-Disabling Power Management can also allegedly help improve performance.
+Disabling power management can also allegedly help improve performance.
 Or at least prevent the NIC from disconnecting after some time idling.
+Alternatively, you might be able to use something like [Sonar](https://github.com/mainsail-crew/sonar) to accomplish the same thing.

-This is accomplished by adding `wifi.powersave = 2` to the `[connection]` block.
+Disabling power management can be accomplished by adding `wifi.powersave = 2` to the `[connection]` block.
 However, I noticed that when I added this to the `preconfigured.nmconnection` file, `iw wlan1 get power_save` showed that it was still on.
 So instead I created a new `/etc/NetworkManager/conf.d/wifi-powersave.conf` that simply contained the following.

 ```bash
 [connection]
 wifi.powersave = 2